New York high-speed rail: History

 Interest in updating the state's aging rail infrastructure was sparked in the early 1990s.
 In the early 1980s the State of New York paid Conrail to install cab signals from Poughkeepise to Hoffmans, west of Schenectady, to allow 110 mph train service.
-This service actually went into service.
+This service was implemented.
 In the late 1990s, ground was broken on a new rail station in Rensselaer, at the time reported as the ninth busiest station in the entire United States; federal funding was secured for the project.
 In 2001, the state tested a newly rebuilt Turboliner RTL-III gas turbine trainset capable of reaching 125 mph.
 In 2004, the Turboliner rehabilitation project had a falling out between Amtrak and New York State and the contractor doing the rehab.
-After lawsuits were filled, a settlement was reached to liquidate the unfinished Turboliner project.
+After lawsuits were filed, a settlement was reached to liquidate the unfinished Turboliner project.
 In the aftermath of the September 11, 2001, terrorist attacks, New York Governor George Pataki attempted to secure, among other things, a high-speed rail link to Schenectady using federal emergency aid money.
 From 2004 until 2012, the unused Turboliners sat in storage at a cost of $150,000 per year to the taxpayers until a decision by Governor Andrew Cuomo to liquidate the remaining fleet for scrap metal.

 Notably, federal planners identified New York State's Empire Corridor (Buffalo-Albany-New York City) as one of the best-suited for high-speed rail service.
 In 2005, New York State Senate Majority Leader Joseph Bruno expressed renewed interest in high-speed rail and proposed research into high-speed rail development in New York State as part of a plan to boost Upstate New York's economy.
 In addition, the Empire Service Amtrak line between New York and Albany already has one of the highest levels of ridership outside the Northeast Corridor and Acela lines.